timshannon/bolthold/README.md

 categories exactly match.

 If instead you want to index each individual item in the slice, you can use the struct tag `boltholdSliceIndex`.
-It will then individually index eacy item in the slice, and potentially give you performance benefits if you have a lot of overlap with individual items in your sliced fields.
+It will then individually index each item in the slice, and potentially give you performance benefits if you have a lot of overlap with individual items in your sliced fields.

 Be sure to benchmark both a regular index and a sliced index to see which performs better for your specific dataset.